mapbox/mapbox-gl-shaders/README.md

 Dear `mapbox-gl-shaders` contributors,

 Thank you all for being such loyal supporters and champions of the `mapbox-gl-shaders` project.
 You helped write some amazing cross-platform GLSL.
+It has been an amazing ride, and we’re humbled by the opportunity to be part of something larger – something monolithic.

 However — [due to various factors](https://github.com/mapbox/mapbox-gl-js/issues/3656)  — `mapbox-gl-shaders` is no longer able to operate as an independent git repository.
 We have made the tough decision to merge this repository into the [`mapbox-gl-js` repository](https://github.com/mapbox/mapbox-gl-js).